deBubz/learning-react/learn/auth_oauth/zachgoll/choosing_auth.md

 All that is needed is configure passport with the key, JWT algorithm and verify function.

 ### intro to `jsonwebtoken` and `passport-jwt` config

+assigning options in `passport-jwt` can be confusing

+you can pass `jsonwebtoken` options but in a certain way.

+> have a look at their documentation

+### jwt authentication implementation

+> well they're using angular but the concept for react should still be the same

+1. set up as presented in the guide
+2. password validation functions `/lib/util.js`
+3. do register user
+4. now config passport in `/config/passport.js`